timfayz/elementcss/README.md

 **Please, do not read the text below.
 Readme under heavy development.**
+<sub>I'm sorry for the language mistakes I've made - I'm from Russia.</sub>

-# ELEMENT - CSS/GUI framework
+#ELEMENT - CSS/GUI framework
 ELEMENT is free and open-source CSS framework written in SASS that promotes clean, object-oriented design and encourages rapid prototyping.
 It helps you to create new project as well as integrate to existing project.
 ELEMENT is not just framework, but tool and suit of best practices and the most advanced methods to make web more robust and easy.
 It contains the experience of thousand professionals.

-<sub>I'm sorry for the language mistakes I've made - I'm from Russia.</sub>

 ##Preface
 ELEMENT is based on [SCSS](sass-lang.com) preprocessor.
 If you use plain CSS to make your styles, you will love preprocessors, particularly SCSS.